Machine Learning Methods for Data Association in Multi-Object Tracking: Algorithms for Finding Optimal Assignments

 Heuristically searching through the space of valid solutions within a time limit is an attractive way of ensuring both real-time performance and that a good local optima will be discovered.
-A search procedure for a MDAP takes as input a problem instance in the form of Equation \ref{SSMDAP} or Equation \ref{MSMDAP} and constructs a valid solution $\gamma$ by adding each legal partial assignment incrementally.
-The most well-known method, the Greedy Randomized Adaptive Search Procedure (GRASP), was originally introduced in \cite{murphey1997greedy} for multi-sensor multi-target tracking.
-The idea behind GRASP is to randomly select each partial assignment from lists of greedily chosen candidates to form a solution $\gamma$.
-Then, a local random search is conducted to attempt to improve this solution.
-This procedure is repeated until the alloted time runs out or a maximum number of iterations is reached, at which point the best solution that was discovered is returned.
-GRASP algorithms also use gating techniques to help reduce the search space, and conduct the local searches by permuting a small number of entries within some of the assignments.
-A parallel implementation of GRASP is described in \cite{oliveira2004randomized}.
-In \cite{popp2001m} it is suggested that GRASP produces suboptimal solutions of a quality that is not acceptable for real-time performance; however, experiments on modern parallel computer architectures are needed to verify this claim.
+A search procedure for a MDAP takes as input a problem instance in the form of Equation~\ref{eq:SSMDAP} or Equation~\ref{eq:MSMDAP} and constructs a valid solution $\gamma$ by adding each legal partial assignment incrementally.
+The most well-known method, the Greedy Randomized Adaptive Search Procedure (GRASP), was originally introduced for multi-sensor multi-object tracking \cite{murphey1997greedy}.

-Other greedy search algorithms have been proposed in \cite{perea2011greedy} and \cite{shapero2016adaptive}, based on the semi-greedy track selection (SGTS) algorithm introduced in \cite{caponi2004polynomial}.
-SGTS-based algorithms first perform the usual greedy assignment algorithm step of sorting potential tracks by track score.
-Then, they generate a list of candidate hypotheses and return the locally optimal result.
-This process is repeated iteratively in a manner so that candidate hypotheses are generated that best represent the solution space.
-In \cite{perea2011greedy}, an extension for the K-best case is also provided, which enables the use of SGTS-esque algorithms for multiple hypothesis tracking (MHT) \cite{blackman1999design}.
-The construction of SGTS and its extensions are such that they can provide a solution that is within a guaranteed factor of the optimal solution \cite{perea2011greedy}.
+Other greedy search algorithms have been proposed \cite{perea2011greedy,shapero2016adaptive} based on the semi-greedy track selection (SGTS) algorithm \cite{caponi2004polynomial}.
+SGTS-based algorithms first perform the usual greedy assignment algorithm step of sorting potential tracks by track score, then they generate a list of candidate hypotheses and return the locally optimal result.
 The main strength of search algorithms appear to be their simplicity and the extent to which they are embarrassingly parallel.
-Despite being quite general, the advent of more sophisticated techniques that can leverage problem-specific information and the necessary hardware necessary to run them in real-time has most likely contributed to the lack of continued research on GRASP algorithms in the academic tracking community.
-For a survey of research on GRASP for optimization, see \cite{Resende2016}.